 Society for Immunotherapy of Cancer (SITC) leaders have prioritized the following areas of focus in addressing regulatory issues relating to the field of cancer immunotherapy:

-SITC has forged strategic relationships with government and regulatory entities from around the world to address key regulatory issues including formal liaison relationships with the U.S. FDA and the National Cancer Institute/National Institutes of Health.
+SITC has forged strategic relationships with government and regulatory entities from around the world to address key regulatory issues including formal liaison relationships with the U.S. Food and Drug Administration (FDA) and the National Cancer Institute/National Institutes of Health (NCI/NIH).

 Click here to view a complete listing of these institutions.

 There is an urgent need among practicing oncologists and nurses for treatment algorithms that guide management of immunotherapy-related toxicities.
-Similarly, standardized templates for reporting adverse events in clinical trials are needed in order to facilitate monitoring and reporting of toxicities, an effort which is considered a high priority by the U.S. FDA.
+Similarly, standardized templates for reporting adverse events in clinical trials are needed in order to facilitate monitoring and reporting of toxicities, an effort which is considered a high priority by the U.S. Food and Drug Administration.

-To this end, SITC is taking the lead to convene a one-day Toxicity Management Workshop on Friday, March 31, 2017, in Washington, D.C.
+To this end, SITC took the lead to convene a one-day Toxicity Management Workshop on Friday, March 31, 2017, in Washington, D.C.
 Click here to learn more about this event.